Johannes Cornelis van Rooy: Career

 He was the registrar of The Potchefstroom University for Christian Higher Education from 1927 to 1937.
 Thereafter he became Dean of the Faculty of Humanities and in 1950 rector at that University.
 While he was rector the University became an independent university in 1951.
 He remained in this position until his death.
 While at the university he was also chairman of the Federasie vir Afrikaanse Kultuurvereniginge for 10 years, from 1940-1950.

 Afrikaner Broederbond (AB)

 He was the chairman of the AB from 1932-1938 and again from 1942-1952.
 The AB was an organisation whose membership was available only by invitation from an existing member, with the consensus of other members.
 It was only open to white males who were Afrikaans-speaking and Christian.
 Its main goal was for Afrikaners to dominate in South Africa.

 Recognition

-The administration building at the university was named after him in 1993.
+The administration building at The Potchefstroom University for Christian Higher Education was named after him in 1993.